RiftValleySoftware/RVS_BlueThoth/Carthage/Checkouts/RVS_PersistentPrefs/README.md

 The `RVS_PersistentPrefs` class will "vet" your data before attempting to save it.
 If it detects any plist-incompatible data, it will not save the data, and will set the `lastError` property to `valuesNotPlistCompatible`, which will have associated data.
 That data will be an `Array` of `String`, containing the top-level keys of the offending elements (remember that you can store a hierarchy, but the error will only report the top level of the hierarchy).

-**You Must Use the Keys Provided by the `keys: [String]` Calculated Property**
+**You Must Use the Keys Provided by the `keys: [String]` Computed Property**

-You cannot submit data using a key that is not listed in the `keys: [String]` calculated property.
+You cannot submit data using a key that is not listed in [the `keys: [String]` computed property](https://github.com/RiftValleySoftware/RVS_PersistentPrefs/blob/master/src/RVS_PersistentPrefs.swift#L152).
 If you attempt to do so the `lastError` property will be set to `incorrectKeys`, which will have associated data.
 That data will be an `Array` of `String`, containing the incorrect top-level keys.

 **Does Not Throw**